 D2.
-Name Commonly agreed standards for the semantic description of data delivery Category Enabler Weight 50% Question type Multiple choice (1 answer possible) Rationale This item examines whether and to what extent the digital public service uses or extends commonly agreed standards for the delivered data, information and knowledge.
-This item examines the semantic behavioural interoperability specifications of the data, information and knowledge delivered by the digital public service to its end users and/or other services.
-This item is compliant with the EIRA ABB Semantic Interoperability Specification.
-Question To what extent does the digital public service use commonly agreed standards to semantically describe the data, information and knowledge delivered? (ontology, data model, data syntax, data format) The digital public service does not use any commonly agreed standards to semantically describe the data, information and knowledge delivered The digital public service uses custom standards to semantically describe some of the data, information and knowledge delivered The digital public service uses custom standards to semantically describe most of the data, information and knowledge delivered The digital public service uses custom standards to semantically describe most of the data, information and knowledge delivered (e.g. e-Government Core Vocabularies) The digital public service uses formal standards to semantically describe any data, information and knowledge delivered (e.g. e-Government Core Vocabularies, Asset Description Metadata Schema (ADMS), Data Catalog Vocabulary Application Profile for Data Portals in Europe (DCAT-AP)), Core Public Service Vocabulary Application Profile (CPSV-AP), etc.) The digital public service uses ontology classes to semantically describe any data, information and knowledge delivered Examples The digital public service uses the DCAT Application Profile for Data Portals in Europe (DCAT-AP)) to capture the data exchanged The digital public service uses the standard CPSV-AP to semantically describe the data exchanged and it has extended this standard using national data models.
+Name Commonly agreed standards for the semantic description of data delivery Category Enabler Weight 50% Question type Multiple choice (1 answer possible) Rationale This item examines whether and to what extent the service uses or extends commonly agreed standards for the delivered data, information and knowledge.
+This item examines the semantic behavioural interoperability specifications of the data, information and knowledge delivered by the service to its end users and/or other services.
+This item is compliant with the EIRA ABB Data Representation.
+Question To what extent does the service use commonly agreed standards to semantically describe the data, information and knowledge delivered? (ontology, data model, data syntax, data format) • The service does not use any commonly agreed standards to semantically describe the data, information and knowledge delivered • The service uses custom standards to semantically describe some of the data, information and knowledge delivered • The service uses custom standards to semantically describe most of the data, information and knowledge delivered (e.g. e-Government Core Vocabularies) • The service uses formal standards to semantically describe any data, information and knowledge delivered (e.g. e-Government Core Vocabularies, Asset Description Metadata Schema (ADMS), Data Catalog Vocabulary Application Profile for Data Portals in Europe (DCAT-AP)), Core Public Service Vocabulary Application Profile (CPSV-AP), etc.) • The service uses ontology classes to semantically describe any data, information and knowledge delivered • Not applicable or not necessary (according to the scope of the service) • No answer Examples The service uses the DCAT Application Profile for Data Portals in Europe (DCAT-AP)) to capture the data exchanged The service uses the standard CPSV-AP to semantically describe the data exchanged and it has extended this standard using national data models.
 Question logic Next question

 D3.

+Name Data mapping

+Category Enabler

+Weight 20%

-Name Data mapping Category Enabler Weight 20% Question type Multiple choice (1 answer possible) Rationale This item examines whether there are rules for the data mapping between the digital public service and other services.
-In view of different data models (across different public services), this item seeks semantic alignments between the digital public service under assessment and its external environment.
-Semantic alignment lies in the use of a custom reference data model to translate/map the information from one data format (digital public service 1) to another data format (digital public service 2).
+Question type Multiple choice (1 answer possible)

+Rationale This item examines whether there are rules for the data mapping between the service and other services.
+In view of different data models (across services), this item seeks semantic alignments between the service under assessment and its external environment.
+Semantic alignment lies in the use of a custom reference data model to translate/map the information from one data format (service 1) to another data format (service 2).
 It is a semantic agreement that takes place between two organisations / owners of the respective digital public services.

-This item is compliant with the EIRA v4.0.0 ABB 'Data mapping' which is an equivalence relationship between two data items with ontological value.
-This item examines a semantic behavioural interoperability capability that enables and facilitates the digital public service to deliver data information and knowledge towards its end users.
-Question To what extent does the digital public service provide rules to map the data, information and knowledge delivered?
-The digital public service does not provide any rules to map the data, information and knowledge delivered The digital public service provides data mapping rules to map some of the data, information and knowledge delivered The digital public service provides data mapping rules to map any of the data, information and knowledge delivered The digital public service provides common semantic tools to map any data, information and knowledge delivered (e.g. mapping.semic.eu) The digital public service provides in open data format the rules to map any data, information and knowledge delivered Examples The digital public service of the national police delivers data to the digital public service of electronic identities using common agreed data mapping specifications Question logic Next question
+This item examines a semantic behavioural interoperability capability that enables and facilitates the service to deliver data information and knowledge towards its end users.
+This item is compliant with the EIRA v6.1.0 ABB 'Data mapping' which is an equivalence relationship between two data items with ontological value.

+Question To what extent does the service provide rules to map the data, information and knowledge delivered?
+The service does not provide any rules to map the data, information and knowledge delivered The service provides data mapping rules to map some of the data, information and knowledge delivered The service provides data mapping rules to map any of the data, information and knowledge delivered The service provides common semantic tools to map any data, information and knowledge delivered (e.g. mapping.semic.eu) The service provides in open data format the rules to map any data, information and knowledge delivered Not applicable or not necessary (according to the scope of the service) No answer

+Examples The service of the national police delivers data to the digital public service of electronic identities using common agreed data mapping specifications

+Question logic Next question

+D4.

+Name Documentation for the data delivery